philkoch/nvim-config/README.md

 The formatter uses an external instance of black, you need [black](https://github.com/psf/black) installed on your system, when working with `*.py`-files

+## peek pre-install

+[deno](https://deno.land/) is required for the rendering markdown.
+Install it from the package repo of your distro.

 ## Improvements / Issues
 - [ ] Debug pytest file